lubiana/no-framework-tutorial/04-development-helpers.md

 ```

 The second error is something that "declare strict-types" already catches for us, but the first error is something that
-we usually would not discover easily without speccially looking for this errortype.
+we usually would not discover easily without specially looking for this error-type.

-We can add a simple configfile called `phpstan.neon` to our project so that we do not have to specify the errorlevel and
+We can add a simple config file called `phpstan.neon` to our project so that we do not have to specify the error level and
 path everytime we want to check our code for errors:

 ```yaml